ramosna/FantasyFutball/README.md

 ### Data Model

+For a full breakdown of the data model and full REST functionality check out the documentation [Here](Documentation/Fantasy_Futball_API.pdf).

 The REST API is meant to model a fantasy soccer app containing three different types of entities, Users, Teams, and Players.

 Users can have more than one fantasy team, but each team can only be associated to one User.